bdamon/MuscleUS_Toolbox/Help/Help-for-bmode2angle_us.md

 [Back to the top](https://github.com/bdamon/MuscleUS_Toolbox/blob/master/Help/Help-for-bmode2angle_us.md)

 ## 2. Usage
+The function bmode2angle_us is used to estimate muscle fascicle orientations in the MuscleUS_Toolbox.
 The user provides a B-mode image, the mask defining the region of interest in the image, and a structure containing options for estimating the fascicle orientations.
-The fascicle orientations are estimated using the algorithm presented by Rana et al., (J Biomech, 42:2068,2009), in which the images are processed using
+The fascicle orientations are estimated using an algorithm presented by Rana et al., (J Biomech, 42:2068, 2009), in which the images are processed using
+* Vesselness filtering:
-* A series of Gaussian blurring steps of varying sizes.
-The user can control the minimum and maximum sizes (standard deviation) of the Gaussian blurring function; the increment used during the progression from the minimum to maximum sizes; and the row and column dimensions of the Gaussian function.
-All options have units of pixels.
+  * A series of Gaussian blurring steps with increasing std. deviations for the Gaussian function; for each one, the vesselness response of the structures is calculated.
-* Calculation of the vesselness response of the structures to form a vesselness-filtered image
+  * Determination of the maximum vesselness response
-* An anisotropic wavelet is convolved with the filtered image at a user-specified range of orientations
-* The angle at which the maximum convolution of the wavelet with the image is taken as the fascicle orientation.
+* Determination of local fasicle orientation.
+First, an anisotropic wavelet is convolved with the vesselness-filtered image at a user-specified range of orientations.
+The angle at which the maximum convolution of the wavelet with the image is taken as the fascicle orientation.
+A mask is formed from the vesselness image and used to eliminate signals from areas of low vesselness response.
+The median angle, across grid squares of user-defined dimensions, is taken and its vector components are calculated.

-* The locations of vessel-like structures within the image are used to mask out the orientation information from non-fascicular structures.
-The angles are averaged across grid squares of user-defined dimensions.
+The function returns the vesselness images, spatial maps of fascicle orientations, and images for quality assurance/inspection, as described below.
+* Spatial maps of fascicle orientations, including
+  * An image of fascicle oreintations within the user-defined ROI, at the original image resolution

-The function returns an image at the original resolution, a masked image at the original resolution, an image with the median angles calculated within the grid squares, and a masked image with the X and Y components of unit vectors that indicate the fascicle orientations.
-Angles are specified as a counterclockwise rotation from the right side of the image = 0⁰, as in the figure below.
+  * A vesselness-masked masked angle image image at the original resolution
+  * An image containing the median angles within the grid squares
+  * An image with the components of unit vectors indicating the fascicle orientations, within the grid squares.
+  * Images for QA purposes, including 1) The convolution images and 2) A sample wavelet Angles are specified as a counterclockwise rotation from the right side of the image = 0⁰, as in the figure below.

 [Back to the top](https://github.com/bdamon/MuscleUS_Toolbox/blob/master/Help/Help-for-bmode2angle_us.md)